Last Updated on November 29, 2023

 The list is obviously one problem as mentioned above – especially in the eyes of those of us who argue against censorship of the internet.
 But the technologies can also cause issues as well – a current report from Watchdog International highlighted a few technical difficulties that can happen with one of these technologies.

-Here is a few of the instances.
+Here are a few of the instances.

 ACMA Test of Blocking YouTube